• JP

 Takashi Kudo

 Graduated from Nihon University's School of Economics in 1982.
 After working in hospitals for 18 years, including as Chief of Medical Affairs at Kahoku General Hospital, Chief of Medical Affairs at Kameda Morinosato Hospital, and Head of the Corporate Planning Office, he has been in his current position since 1999.
 He specializes in planning hospital management strategies from the perspective of medical fees.
 He has clients in over 20 hospitals nationwide, ranging from 700-bed regional medical support hospitals to care mix hospitals with fewer than 100 beds.
-He has also written numerous serials, including an opening column in Nikkei Healthcare (Nikkei BP).
+He has also Serialization numerous serials, including an opening column in Nikkei Healthcare (Nikkei BP).

 The new medical fee revision for fiscal year 2024 will come into effect on June 1.
 In addition to various revisions to the new fee items, the new "community comprehensive medical ward admission fee" has been established, showing a new path for ward reorganization, which hospital management consultant Takashi Kudo calls super major.
 We asked him about these points and his advice to acute care hospitals that are being forced to reorganize their wards.